IU4QRW/svxlink-sounds-it_IT/README.md

 # svxlink-sounds-it_IT
-Italian Audio filse for svxlink
+Italian Audio files for svxlink